 Default page is not usually needed.
 The default page is only used if there’s a specific page that also maps to the ‘home’ page on a website which is normally represented by a single forward slash (/).

 So let’s say for example that you have www.ecommercestore.com and you also have a default page of index.php.
 If someone went to www.ecommercestore.com/index.php then that page would be equivalent to www.ecommercestore.com.
 If you have a page like that then you would type in here the default page.

 What I find is that most of the modern ecommerce platforms don’t have a default page set up, they usually just have the top-level URL pointing to a home page.
 Having a default page is considered old fashioned.

 99.9% of the time, you want this field to be blank in your All Web Site Data View.
 I am going to go through this in more detail in a later step of setting up.
 For now I am just going to explain what this is and why it needs to be blank in All Web Site Data.

 Currency Displayed As

 Include a tick in exclude all hits from known bots and spiders.
-These aren’t real people so you might as well exclude them from your data.

 Site Search Tracking